International First-Year Requirements and Deadlines

 Early Action Program

 LMU offers Fall freshman applicants an Early Action option.
-This is a non-binding program with a November 1 application deadline and a December 20 reply date.
-Early Action applicants may be admitted, denied, or deferred for further consideration in our regular decision process, and all Early Action decisions will be mailed by December 20.
+This is a non-binding program with a November 1 application deadline and a late December reply date.
+Early Action applicants may be admitted, denied, or deferred for further consideration in our regular decision process, and all Early Action decisions will be mailed by late December.

 Our “regular decision” deadline for Fall applicants will remain January 15, with decisions sent on a rolling basis by April 1.
 Any Early Action applicants whose decisions are deferred will hear within this same timeframe.